 - Is simple external integration possible?

-While most vendors offer decent visual development capabilities, it is important to look for features that ease external integration of data and services as most business data is stored in proprietary systems.
+While most vendors offer decent visual development capabilities, it is important to look for features that ease the external integration of data and services as most business data is stored in proprietary systems.
 Look for out-of-the-box integrations to instantly add powerful functionality to your apps.
-Also verify whether custom integrations can be built and reused across apps.
+Also, verify whether custom integrations can be built and reused across apps.

 - Does the platform offer cross-platform development?

-The ability to create applications using a single code base that can adapt to any native platform or operating system (which could be iOS, Android, Windows Mobile, BlackBerry/RIM, etc) using a hybrid adaptive design enables applications to be run seamlessly on any device giving it cross platform capabilities.
+The ability to create applications using a single code base that can adapt to any native platform or operating system (which could be iOS, Android, Windows Mobile, BlackBerry/RIM, etc) using a hybrid adaptive design enables applications to be run seamlessly on any device giving it cross-platform capabilities.

 - Does the platform meet scalability needs?

 Ensure that low-code platform vendors don’t get away with merely providing a hosting and release management solution.
 Check for the ability to scale applications and handle private cloud needs.
-Look for solutions that allow for rapid and continuous provisioning, deployment, instant scalability and maximum utilization of resources.
+Look for solutions that allow for rapid and continuous provisioning, deployment, instant scalability, and maximum utilization of resources.
 Verify whether the platform supports building custom software stacks and deploying API-driven microservices-based apps, and orchestrates IT infrastructure effectively.

-- Is it easy to create, share and consume APIs ?
+- Is it easy to create, share and consume APIs?

 Today, APIs are at the front and center of business applications and architecture.
 Most low-code platforms support APIs at best.
 However, one must choose a platform that takes an API-first approach to application delivery.
 It should be easy to import data from any service and bind it to UI components.
 Moreover, the platform should allow developers to create, publish and discover APIs with ease.

 - Is it easy to maintain the code generated?